IotBue/nestRemix/README.md

 =================
 ![Nest origianl](http://cdn.slashgear.com/wp-content/uploads/2014/03/nest_thermostat_insteon-800x420.jpg)

-Nest Remix is a open source project developed to teach with a little first project with Internet of Things.
+Nest Remix is a open source project developed to teach with a little first project about Internet of Things.

 ### Version